d3/d3/docs/d3-format.md

 [​[fill]align][sign][symbol][0][width][,][.precision][~][type]
 ```

-#### fill
+#### fill & align

 The *fill* can be any character.

 The presence of a fill character is signaled by the *align* character following it, which must be one of the following:

 * `>` - Forces the field to be right-aligned within the available space.
 (Default behavior).
 * `<` - Forces the field to be left-aligned within the available space.